Ma-Vin/layer-generator/README.md

 generate-dao | true | Indicator to generate data access objects model-dir | src/main/resources/ | relative project directory where to get model file from model-file | model.xml | xml which provides the model definition.
-Has to satisfy the config.xsd
+Has to satisfy the config.xsd clean-target-dir | false | if true all files and directories within the *generate-target* clean-base-package | true | if true all files and directories within the corresponding directory of *basePackage* (defined in the *model-file*)